-Don Brown came to Ann Arbor as Michigan's Defensive Coordinator following three seasons at Boston College, where he served as the DC and linebackers coach.
+Don Brown is in his third season as Michigan's Matthew and Nicole Lester Family Football Defensive Coordinator in 2018.
 Brown is widely regarded as one of the top defensive minds in the country; his units are known for their attacking style and stingy run defense, with a fierce commitment to a heavy blitz scheme.

-A native of Spencer, Massachusetts, Brown brings 34 years of coaching experience to U-M, including 21 as a Defensive Coordinator.
+A native of Spencer, Massachusetts, Brown brings 35 years of coaching experience to U-M, including 22 as a defensive coordinator, as of the end of the 2016 season.
 He has spent time all over New England, including 12 seasons as a head coach, compiling a 94-45 record at three different institutions (Plymouth State, 1993-95; Northeastern, 2000-03; Massachusetts, 2004-08) with five conference titles and six playoff appearances.